1inch/p2p-network/sdk/README.md

 2. **Request Execution (`execute()`):**
    - The client optionally encrypts the request payload with the resolver's public key (unless encryption is disabled via a flag).
-   - A unique asymmetric Secp256k1 keypair is generated for the request, which is later used for decrypting the response.
+   - A unique ephemeral asymmetric Secp256k1 keypair is generated for the request, which is later used for decrypting the response (ECIES encryption scheme).
    - The request is wrapped in a Protobuf message and sent over the established WebRTC DataChannel.
    - The client waits for a response on the DataChannel's `onmessage` event.
-   - Upon receiving the response, the client conditionally decrypts it (if marked as encrypted) using the corresponding private key, and then resolves the promise with a `JsonResponse`.
+   - Upon receiving the response, the client conditionally decrypts it (if marked as encrypted) using the client private key, and then resolves the promise with a `JsonResponse` (ECIES encryption scheme).

-Below is a Mermaid sequence diagram that illustrates the flow:
+Below is a sequence diagram that illustrates the flow:

 ```mermaid
 sequenceDiagram